somduttasinha/Citizen-Voice/README.md

 # CitizenVoice
-An inclusive, web-based, software platform for collaborative data collection that facilitates the citizen participation
+An inclusive, web-based software platform for collaborative data collection that facilitates the citizen participation